-LESLIE: And now we’ve got Kimberly in College Station, Texas with a leaky roof.
-Tell us what’s going on.
+LESLIE: And now we’ve got Kimberly in College Station, Texas with a leaking metal roof.
+Tell us what’s going on with this leaky roof.

 KIMBERLY: We bought this house many years – several years ago.
 And we had an inspection of the house and we didn’t know that we had a problem with a roof leak.
 The inspector didn’t catch it because the people who owned the house first put some plastic over the leaking areas.
 So when it rained, it held water and we didn’t know that until four or five months afterwards, after we bought the house.
 And then our insurance wouldn’t cover anything.

 And we’re just – we’ve got more leaks now because the house is getting older.
 And so, instead of replacing the entire roof, we’re looking for some suggestions on some kind of a seal.
 And we don’t even know – there’s all these things out there.
 We don’t know what would be the best, if there’s anything available or what we should do.

 TOM: OK.
 So, you say that they covered this with plastic and your home inspector never noticed that it was covered with plastic?
 I mean duh.

 KIMBERLY: No. And it was – it’s on the – up in the inside of the house.
 And also, they painted the ceiling.
 They had a 5-gallon can of white ceiling paint in our garage, which – so they kept it covered all the time, which – nobody caught that.
 Now, I didn’t think anything about it.

 TOM: Was this leaking metal roof accessible?
 The area that was covered with plastic?

 KIMBERLY: Yes.
 And he walked around up there and it – and I guess it hadn’t rained in a while.
 So, those little sealed-up areas weren’t full of water at this – at the time.

 TOM: Let me ask you this: is this a sloped roof or a flat roof?

 TOM: And has it ever been covered with tar or anything like that?